rick-r/marriage-figaro-norway/captions.md

     To the water, to the shadows, to the mountains,
     To the flowers, to the grass, to the fountains,
     To the echoes, to the air, to the winds,

+    To the water, shadows, mountains,
+    To the flowers, grass, fountains,
+    To echoes, to the air, to the winds,

-    And the sound of my useless words
+    And the sound of my words
     Is carried away with them.

-    Talk of love
-    when awake
-    when dreaming

-    To the water, to the shadows, to the mountains,
-    To the flowers, to the grass, to the fountains,
-    To the echoes, to the air, to the winds,

 E se non ho chi mi oda,